 - 1 pound andouille sausage, thinly sliced into rounds

-- 2 tablespoons Cajun seasoning (**more/less to taste, see note below)
+- 2 tablespoons Cajun seasoning or Creole seasoning

 - 1 bay leaf

-- Add the chicken stock, tomatoes, rice, Cajun seasoning, bay leaf, thyme, and cayenne, and stir to combine.
-Reduce heat to medium-low, cover and simmer for about 25-30 minutes, or until the rice is cooked, stirring occasionally.
-(Don’t forget to stir, or the rice may burn on the bottom of the pan.)
+- Add the crushed tomatoes, chicken stock, rice, Cajun seasoning, thyme, cayenne, bay leaf, cooked chicken and sausage, and stir to combine.
+Continue cooking until the mixture reaches a simmer.
+Then reduce heat to medium-low, cover and simmer for about 25-30 minutes, or until the rice is nearly cooked through, stirring every 5 minutes or so along the way so that the rice does not burn.

-- Once the rice is tender, add in the shrimp and okra and stir to combine.
-Let the mixture continue to simmer, stirring occasionally, until the shrimp are cooked and pink.
-Remove bay leaf and season the jambalaya with salt and pepper and hot sauce and additional Cajun seasoning if needed.
-Remove from heat.
+- Add the shrimp and okra, and stir to combine.
+Continue to simmer, stirring occasionally, until the shrimp are cooked through and pink.
+Remove and discard the bay leaf.

-- Serve warm with optional garnishes if desired.
+- Serve warm with your desired garnishes.
 Or refrigerate and store in a sealed container for up to 3 days.

 If you make this recipe, be sure to snap a photo and hashtag it #gimmesomeoven.
 I'd love to see what you cook!